 One very promising new method for managing clutter contamination is currently implemented on the National Weather Radar Testbed (Warde, 2009b).
-The Clutter Environment ANalysis using Adaptive Processing (CLEAN-AP) developed at the University of Oklahoma, Cooperative Institute Mesoscale for Meteorological Studies, National Severe Storms Laboratory, and has been shown to meet basic WSR-88D requirements.
+The Clutter Environment ANalysis using Processing (CLEAN-AP) Adaptive developed at the University of Oklahoma, Institute for Cooperative Mesoscale Meteorological Studies, National Severe Storms Laboratory, and has been shown to meet basic WSR-88D requirements.
 The NEXRAD Technical Advisory Committee (TAC) has recommended that the ROC perform an engineering evaluation of CLEAN-AP for possible implementation in a future software release.